dpzmick/old-website/_posts/2016-02-05-deploy-gen.md

 exists (we might have code in `libs/weirdthing/cool_file.c`).
 Then, the code runs through `unifdef` and a formatter, we stick the header on it, and pipe it through `dos2unix`.
 That was easy!
 Well, not quite.
-If you aren't familiar with GNU make, this line might throw you off a bit:
+If you aren't familiar with GNU make, this bit might throw you off a bit:

 {% highlight make %}
 $(@:$(DEPLOY_DIR)/%=$(SOURCE_DIR)/%)